FrankKooij/Soma/README.md

 ## Install Soma

-- Download this repo as zip;
+1. Download this repo as zip
-- unzip the downloaded file;
+2. Unzip the downloaded file
-- open Ulysses’ preferences;
+3. Open Ulysses’ preferences
-- Go to “Styles” tab;
+4. Go to “Styles” tab
-- click “Add styles” button;
+5. Click “Add styles” button
-- select “Soma.ulstyle” and import it as ePub theme.
+6. Select “Soma.ulstyle” and import it as ePub theme

 You can now use Soma when exporting to ePub.